Kamo River

 The Kamo River (鴨川, Kamo-gawa) is located in Kyoto Prefecture, Japan.
 The riverbanks are popular walking spots for residents and tourists.
 In summer, restaurants open balconies looking out to the river.
 There are walkways running alongside the river, and some stepping stones that cross the river.
 The water level of the river is usually relatively low; less than one meter in most places.
 During the rainy season, however, the walkways sometimes flood in their lower stretches.

+It is known for the two Kamo Shrines on its course: Kamigamo Shrine and Shimogamo Shrine and the shared Chinju no Mori between them Tadasu-no-mori.